What is the Difference between Team Alpaca vs. Llama?

 Wow.
 That was a lot of llama love.
 I hope the llama drama here was exhilarating, and the llama trauma minimal.
 To summarize: First, llamas are amazing, and so are alpacas, but they sure are different.

-Third, if you’re into art, photos of these llamas feature in part of my big “40 Drawing Prompts” article, so stop by it if you want the llama-related creative inspiration.
+Second, if you’re into art, photos of these llamas feature in part of my big “40 Drawing Prompts” article, so stop by it if you want the llama-related creative inspiration.